Sunday, May 31, 2020

 Snapshots and Short Notes, Kenneth Wilson, Univ. of North Texas Press, 2020.

-Some of the research on this card had already been done for me by Chris Warner of Kansas who was the previous owner of this real photo postcard.
+Some of the research on this card had already been done for me by Chris Warner of Kansas, the previous owner of this real photo postcard.
 The image is of a handsome couple in front of their house in Austin, Minnesota, on the Fourth of July, 1911.
 As you can see the old Civil War veteran is wearing his Grand Army of the Republic ribbon and his reunion hat (1) with the GAR emblem sits on his knee.
 His wife stands beside him, and the house is decorated with flags and banners to celebrate the holiday.

 The card is addressed to Miss Mattie J. Lang, Austin, Minnesota, and its handwritten message reads, "We wish you a happy birthday and many returns of July 4th," and is signed, "Mr. & Mrs. Leonard."
-A seemingly later note was written on the back: "Mr. & Mrs. Leonard were next door neighbors in Austin to Grandma and Grandpa Lang, Aunt Mattie and Aunt Minnie Lang."
+A seemingly later note was written on the back: "Mr. & Mrs. Leonard were next-door neighbors in Austin to Grandma and Grandpa Lang, Aunt Mattie and Aunt Minnie Lang."

 With a magnifying glass or the magic of the computer, you can make out the details of the ribbon that Mr. Leonard is wearing.
 Here is a detail of that part of the photo: